lowRISC/opentitan/doc/ug/rust_for_c.md

 #### Phantom Data

-The following struct definition is an error in Rust:
+The following is an error in Rust:
 ```rust
 error[E0392]: parameter `T` is never used
  --> src/lib.rs:2:12